 Nineteen top-ranked international and U.S. business schools are invited to participate each year.
 Invited schools select a team of four undergraduate students and a faculty advisor to attend the competition.
 Team members should possess expertise in a wide range of business disciplines from finance, marketing, economics and accounting, to international issues, technology, quantitative thinking, and management.

-Teams will be presented with a business case study on Friday morning, February 22nd.
+Teams will be presented with a business case study on Thursday morning, February 21st.
 They have approximately twenty-four hours to research, analyze and develop a set of action plans, make recommendations, and prepare their presentations.
-Presentations are made on Saturday, February 23rd.
+Preliminary Presentations are made on Friday, February 22nd, with finalists presenting on Saturday, February 23rd.

 Teams are judged by a panel of industry experts including CEOs, top management executives and consultants.

 All team members must actively participate in the presentation phase, which is followed by a question and answer period.
 Judges base their decisions on such criteria as the depth and comprehensiveness of analysis, relevance, originality, persuasiveness and overall presentation.

 Competition rules allow textbooks, notes, and passive use of the Internet for research purposes.
 Discussion of the case with outside sources, faculty or advisors is not permitted.